nikkipurcell/nextjs-dashboard/README.md

 #### Fonts

-- Use **next/font** module to automatically optimize fonts.
-  - How? - font is downloaded at build time, hosts with other static assets.
+**next/font** module: optimizes fonts to help prevent layout shift.

+- Create file called **fonts.ts**
 - Can use Google font - **next/font/google**
 - May have to specify a subset for google fonts.
 - Apply a font to the body tag in app/layout.tsx to have default base font for application.
 - Add antialiased to the body from Tailwind CSS (if using it).

+- Benefits: Performance -> Fonts are downloaded at build time and hosted w/static assets.

 #### Images

-- Use **next/image** component to automatically optimize images.
+**next/image** module: uses the Image component to optimize images.
-- How?

-  - Import Image component from next/image.
-  - Apply an src value to point to image in the public folder.
+- Image component should have an src value pointing to image in the public folder.
-    - _Static assets like images live in the **public** folder._
-  - Apply width and height to avoid layout shift.
+- Include width and height to prevent layout shift.
 - Use a classname as needed.
+- Include alt text for SEO.

-- To toggle between a desktop image and a mobile image:
+To toggle between a desktop image and a mobile image:

 - Add desktop Image with className="hidden md:block":
   - when you want to show desktop image and hide the mobile image.
 - Add mobile Image with className="block md:hidden":

   - when you want to show mobile image but hide the desktop image.

+- Benefits: Performance -> The module automatically optimizes images for responsiveness, devices, layout shift and lazy loading.

 #### Layouts and Pages

-- Next uses file-system routing where folders create the **nested routes**.
+Next uses file-system routing where folders create the **nested routes**.

 - **page.tsx** is file that exports React component and required for route to be accessible.

-  - app/page.tsx is the home page associated with the root page at /.
+  - Ex: **app/page.tsx** is the home page associated with the root page at /.

-  - app/layout.tsx page is a special file that is used to share UI between multiple pages.
+- Layout file page is a special file that is used to share UI between multiple pages.

-    - The component in this file you create would be named Layout.
+  - Always located in the same root folder as a page.tsx.
+  - Root layout file **app/layout.tsx** is required. (any UI used will be shared with ALL pages of app).
+  - Root layout file contains html and body tags.
-    - Inside you can use components you'd like to share on all child pages (example a SideNav).
+  - Other layout files can use components you'd like to share on all child pages (example a SideNav).
   - Layout components use partial rendering - only page components update, layout ones won't re-render.
   - So when you change navigation for child pages only the child sections of the page are rendered.

-- Root layout file is required. (any UI used will be shared with ALL pages of app).
-- Good if you need to add to the html or body tags.
+- Benefits: **PARTIAL RENDERING** -> Layouts allow so that on navigation, only page components update while layout won't re-render.

 #### Navigation

+**next/link** module: uses the Link component to optimize navigation.

+- Add key, href, classname and children to Link component.

-- Navigation needs optimization so that the entire page doesn't re-render when you click anchor tag.
+- Benefits: Entire page won't re-render when you click anchor tag.
-- Use the **<Link>** component from **next/link**.
-- Next uses **automatic code-splitting**.
-Code is split by route segments so pages become isolated and not dependent to load on other pages.
-Different than React SPA where browser loads all app code on inital load.
+  - **Automatic code-splitting** -> Code is split by route segments so pages become isolated and not dependent to load on other pages. _Different than React SPA where browser loads all app code on inital load_.
-- Next prefetches the link routes in the background.
+  - **Prefetching** -> Next prefetches the link routes in the background.
 Code for destination page already loaded in the background making routing page transitions near instant.

-- Showing active navigation links achieved by using usePathname() hook from **next/navigation**.
-- The component that uses it must be a Client Component since it uses a hook.
-- Use example for how to use clxs and pathname to set active link styles from other links.
+**next/navigation** modue: used to show active links using **usePathname()** hook.

+- Since it's a hook, component is required to be a client component.
+- **clxs** library can be used to conditionally apply class names for active links. _Using link.href and pathname_.

 #### Database

-- Next example uses **Vercel** for deployment and **PostgreSQL** for database (@vercel/postgres).
-- You can use whatever database you'd like though.
+Next example uses **Vercel** for deployment and **PostgreSQL** for database (@vercel/postgres).
+You can use whatever database you'd like though.

+- **Pre-requisites**:

+  - Create Github repo for your project.
+  - Create a Vercel account.

 - **Deploy project to Vercel**:

-  - Create github repository for project code.
-  - Create Vercel account.
+  - Import the Github repo on Vercel website.
-  - Connect repository and deploy project.
+  - Name your project.
+  - Click Deploy.

-- Vercel will automatically redeploy whenever you push changes to the main branch.
+Vercel will automatically redeploy whenever you push changes to the main branch.

 - **Create Postgres Database**:

+  - Create, name and select region for your database.
-  - During this process you will copy secrets and paste them in the .env file (file should be in gitignore).
+  - Copy secrets from .env.locals tab and paste them in .env.example file.
+Rename to .env.
+  - Go to .gitignore and and add .env to prevent secrets from being exposed in Github.
   - Install Vercel Postgres SDK by runnning `npm i @vercel/postgres`.

 - **Seed Database**:

   - The example for Next has a script to create and populate the database w/pre-created data.
-  - The seed action is completed adding then running the seed script added to package.json.
+  - Add the seed script to package.json so you can run it.
+  - Run `npm run seed`.
   - Once the database is completed you can run SQL queries in Vercel interface.

 #### Fetching Data